katie-chiang/ARMultiDoodle/README.md

 # ARMultiDoodle

 An AR multiplayer drawing game implemented using Unity, ARKit plugin, and UNet. <br />
+Multiple players can draw in AR space in the same coordinates.  <br />
 This is a prototype to test the possibilities of AR multiplayer drawing. <br />

 Used https://github.com/hengineer/CaptainsMess for the networking part. <br />